 Source: Adapted from Historical Section, Fourteenth Naval District.
-Administrative History of the Fourteenth Naval District and the Hawaiian Sea Frontier. vol. 1 (Hawaii, 1945) [This manuscript, identified as United States Naval Administrative History of World War II #121-A, is located in the Navy Department Library's Rare Book Room.
-The microfiche edition is available for purchase or through interlibrary loan from the Navy Department Library.]
+Administrative History of the Fourteenth Naval District and the Hawaiian Sea Frontier. vol. 1 (Hawaii, 1945) [This manuscript, identified as United States Naval Administrative History of World War II #121-A, is located in the Navy Department Library's Rare Book Room.]

 [Please Note: This historic manuscript written in 1945, represents the views of the author and not necessarily the view of the Naval History and Heritage Command.
 This is particularly true with regard to the introductory material dealing with the Navy in the 19th Century, and the annexation of Hawaii.]